BNasmith/PTForsyth/PTFWorkofChrist.md

 eternal act of God.
 The most important thing in all the world, in the Bible or out of it, is something that God has done for ever finally done.
-And it is this reconciliation ; which is only secondarily a doctrine ; it is only secondarily even a manner of life.
+And it is this reconciliation; which is only secondarily a doctrine; it is only secondarily even a manner of life.
 Primarily it is an act of
 God.
 That is to say, it is a salvation before it is a religion.
 For Christianity as a religion stands upon salvation.
-Religion which does not grow out of salvation is not Christian religion ; it may be spiritual, poetic, mystic ; but the essence of Christianity is not just to be spiritual ; it is to answer God's manner of spirituality, which you find in Jesus Christ and in Him crucified.
+Religion which does not grow out of salvation is not Christian religion; it may be spiritual, poetic, mystic; but the essence of Christianity is not just to be spiritual; it is to answer God's manner of spirituality, which you find in Jesus Christ and in Him crucified.
 Reconciliation is salvation before it is religion.